rhinstaller/anabot/README.md

 Documentation
 -------------
-The documentation is located in [`/doc`](./doc) directory and is created using python-sphinx.
-You can generate the documentation in HTML format running command:

-    $ cd doc && make html
+The documentation can be found at https://anabot.readthedocs.io.